digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 There is, though, another way we can enable a holder to prove that the credential belongs to them.
 We can use what is called a 'holder binding'.

-The way this works is that when we issue a credential to holder, we usually have already authenticated the holder somehow (as described in the prior section [Authenticating at collection time}(#authenticating-at-collection-time)) and so as part of that authenticated session, we can ask the holder to give us a public key (or a [DID](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjO_qriw62EAxU5AjQIHcDVBWkQFnoECAcQAQ&url=https%3A%2F%2Fwww.w3.org%2FTR%2Fdid-core%2F&usg=AOvVaw2lmH5NVEyOOCzXxjwUG8Yh&opi=89978449)) for which the holder has the corresponding private key (which they must keep, not surprisingly, private).
+The way this works is that when we issue a credential to holder, we usually have already authenticated the holder somehow (as described in the prior section [Authenticating at collection time}(#authenticating-at-collection-time)) and so as part of that authenticated session, we can ask the holder to give us a public key (or a [DID](https://www.w3.org/TR/did-core/)) for which the holder has the corresponding private key (which they must, not surprisingly, keep private).
 We can then add that public key (or DID) to the credential and sign the entire credential.

 This effectively then declares to anyone who later wants to verify the credential that we (the issuer) attest that the public key/DID in the credential does belong to the holder (because we got it from them in some authenticated way).